Bressam/Bressam/README.md

  - Video streaming and media management;
  - Modularization of monolithic applications;

+### ⚡ Fun fact
+I always worked on companies all around the globe, both in-office and remotely.
+In 2023 I traveled to Taiwan to have an week of work in-office with our important client, that improved our company trust and client's confidence on our deliveries.

 ### 👨🏻‍💻 My other tech skills
 Even tough I am specialized into iOS development, I also studied about other mobile technologies to improve my communication between stacks on daily work, and also have some past work as a FullStack Engineer where I worked with Java, C, C++.
 C#.